brave/adblock-resources/README.md

 Custom resources should be added to the `resources` directory, and a corresponding entry should be added to the `metadata.json` file.

+## Using

+This package can be imported as a library, exposing the function `readResources` which will produce the correctly formatted list of resources for use with [adblock-rust](https://github.com/brave/adblock-rust).

+Alternatively, `npm run build` will write all resources to `dist/resources.json` for future use.

 ## Metadata format

 `metadata.json` is a list of elements of the following format: